LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 The data object itself will be available inside the template code under the name ``data``.

-Constants of these types can be created for all types except lists and dictionaries.
+Constants of these types can be created for all types.
 Most constants look similar to the related Python constant.

 The "null" constant